Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Congruence conditions and a squarefree sieve

-Recalling the shape of the fundamental domain for the action of $G_n(\cO_S)$ on $V_n(F_S)$ in Section \ref{sec:fund}, we see that in order to obtain the estimate \eqref{equnif} for $\W_\fP^{(2)}$, it suffices to obtain the following estimate.
+For elements with extra ramification, there exists a subscheme $Y$ of $\A_{\cO_S}^{d_n}$ of codimension $2$ such that Recalling the shape of the fundamental domain for the action of $G_n(\cO_S)$ on $V_n(F_S)$ in Section \ref{sec:fund}, we see that in order to obtain the estimate \eqref{equnif} for $\W_\fP^{(2)}$, it suffices to obtain the following estimate.

 \begin{theorem} Let $B$ be an open bounded region in $V_n(F_S)$, $Y$ be a closed subscheme of $\A_{\cO_S}^{d_n}$ of codimension $k\geq 2$ and let $M$ be a positive real number.
 Let $r$ be a positive real number when $F$ is a number field or an integer when $F$ is a function field of characteristic $p$ along with a fixed embedding of $\F_p(u)$ into $F$.
 Let $\iota$ denote the embedding of $\R^+$ or $\Z$ in $G_n(F_S)$ described in Section \ref{sec:fund}.
 Then we have